 19 Surprising Facts About Rome

 — Rome is a wonderful holiday destination.
 It’s the cradle of Western civilisation and it’s Italy’s great capital.
-But here are 19 weird, wacky and totally surprising facts about the city of Rome that you probably didn’t know about.
+But here are 19 weird, wacky and totally Surprising Facts About Rome that you probably didn’t know about.

 1) Rome has over 900 church buildings and more than 200 fountains, making it an architectural treasure for anyone visiting the city.